benblack769/benblack769.github.io/coding_posts/refractoring.md

 ## Tick Tack Toe example

 Below is some code that allows you to play tick tack toe.
 I wrote it when I learned programming for the first time.
-It represents the 9 boxes as 9 separate variables, box[1-9].
-The box is 1 if the player has it, 10 if the computer has it, and 0 if it is empty (full code [here](https://gist.github.com/weepingwillowben/8786b84688936e206408d71ae040c18e), windows only unfortunately).
+In fact, it is the first code I was proud of.
+It is doing something amazing, after all.
+It implements an more or less optimal strategy (at least for the first player).
 It looks like this:

 ### Full code